 Universal Analog Field Device Simulator used with any of our learning stations for custom onsite classes.

 PowerFlex525 Variable Frequency Drive with Ethernet/IP integration, Premier Integration with RSLogix5000.
+We have five of these stations to allow a maximum of two learners per hands on station.

 One of several Ethernet/IP Point I/O Integration Stations.
 We put our universal digital field device simulators to every good use of which we can think.